Wrappers

 Logger wrappers graph.

 BaseLoggerWrapper is the abstract class for logger wrappers.
-It stores all information during environment interactions.
-The environment gains a new attribute, data_logger, an instance of LoggerStorage containing all the information.
-You can create a custom LoggerStorage class by passing it to the constructor to change the logging backend, such as storing information in a different database.
+It stores all the relevant information during environment interactions.
+A new attribute, data_logger, is included to the environment.
+This is an instance of LoggerStorage containing the interaction information.
+A custom LoggerStorage class can be used by passing it to the constructor to change the logging backend.

-Inherit from this class to create a new logger wrapper and implement abstract methods to define custom and episode summary metrics with the current data.
-Data is reset at the start of a new episode.
-Sinergym uses this base class to implement LoggerWrapper, the default logger, but custom loggers can be implemented easily following this abstract class (see Logger Wrapper personalization/configuration).
+Inherit from this class to create a new logger wrapper and implement abstract methods to define custom and episode summary metrics from the available data.

-Although data is reset with each new episode, this wrapper can be combined with others to save all data and summaries in different ways and platforms.
-Sinergym implements CSVLogger and WandBLogger by default.
+Note how data is refreshed with each new episode.
+However, this wrapper can be combined with others to store all data and summaries in different locations and formats.
+For this purpose, Sinergym implements CSVLogger and WandBLogger.

-This wrapper works with the LoggerWrapper data_logger instance to parse and save data in CSV files during simulations.
-A progress.csv file is generated in the root output directory, containing general simulation results, updated per episode.
-The structure of this file is defined by the LoggerWrapper class.
+This wrapper works with the data_logger instance of LoggerWrapper, enabling the parsing and saving of data in CSV files during simulations.
+A file named progress.csv is generated in the root of the output directory.
+This file contains general simulation results, updated per episode.
+The structure of this file is defined in the LoggerWrapper class.

-Each episode directory includes a monitor folder with several CSV files for data such as observations, actions, rewards, infos, and custom metrics.
-For more details, see Output format.
+Each episode directory includes a monitor directory with several CSV files for data such as observations, actions, rewards, info and custom metrics, as detailed in Sinergym output.

-Observations and infos CSV has one row more than the rest of the files, as they are saved at the beginning of the episode (reset).
-Then, for a given row with the same index, there would be the observation and info, the action taken in that state and the reward obtained from that action in that state.
+Please note that the CSVs for observations and info dictionaries are saved with an additional row, as they are saved at the beginning of the episode when reset is called.
+Subsequently, for a given row with the same index, there would be the observation and info, the action taken in that state, and the reward obtained from that action in that state.

-This wrapper works with the LoggerWrapper data_logger instance to dump all information to the WandB platform in real-time.
-It is useful for real-time training process monitoring and is combinable with Stable Baselines 3 callbacks.
-The initialization allows definition of the project, entity, run groups, tags, and whether code or outputs are saved as platform artifacts, as well as dump frequency, excluded info keys, and excluded summary metric keys.
+This solution is ideal for monitoring the real-time training process and can be integrated with Stable Baselines 3 callbacks.
+The initialization process allows the user to define a number of key parameters, including the project, entity, run groups, tags, and whether code or outputs are saved as platform artifacts.
+Additionally, the user can specify the dump frequency, any excluded info keys, and excluded summary metric keys.

-This wrapper can be used with a pre-existing WandB session, without the need to specify the entity or project (which, if provided, will be ignored), such as when using sweeps.
-It still allows specifying other parameters during construction, maintaining full functionality of the wrapper.
-If there is no pre-existing WandB session, the entity and project fields are required.
+This wrapper can be used with an existing WandB session, eliminating the need to specify the entity or project (which, if provided, will be ignored).
+In the absence of a pre-existing WandB session, it is necessary to provide the entity and project fields.

-This wrapper only saves data on episode summaries when they are 90% complete or more.
+This wrapper will only save data on episode summaries once they have reached a minimum of 90% completion.
 This can be modified when creating the wrapper.

 Important

-This wrapper starts from the original observation space and reduces it by subtracting the variables specified in a string list parameter.
-These removed variables are returned in the info dictionary (under the key removed_variables) and are not used in the agent optimization process.
+This wrapper reduces the original observation space by subtracting the variables specified in the string list parameter.
+These removed variables are returned in the info dictionary under the key removed_variables, and are ignored by the agent.

 Similarly, any other wrapper applied in layers prior to this one will affect the removed variables, which can be observed in the info dictionary.

-This stacks observations received in a history queue (the size can be customized).
+This wrapper stacks observations received in a history queue.

 This wrapper adds weather forecast information to the current observation.